amazon-archives/aws-week-in-review/README.md

 **Contributing**

 You can contribute to this project (and to the AWS Week in Review) by cloning the repo, adding content to the current `week-in-review-` file, and then submitting a pull request.
 Over time, there may be other avenues, such as issues.

+Every Monday morning, Jeff will review and accept pull requests until 10 AM PT and endeavor to produce a new Week in Review shortly thereafter.

+Please feel free to suggest improvements to the process and to the use of GitHub as well.